3jiR0swurldd/Data-Analytics/README.md

 ## About Me

 Hi, I'm Ejiroghene, an individual with a passion for programming,learning and all things IT related.
+This is my Data analysis portfolio.